poojagl85/Memory-Limit-Exceeded-Backend/README.md

 # navigate to the project's directory and install all the relevant dev-dependencies
 $ cd Memory-Limit-Exceeded && npm install

-# Make a .env file and include the details as per config.js
+# Make a .env file in the src directory and include the details as per config.js

 # Start application
 $ npm start